jatinarora2702/autonomous-vehicles/challenge3/README.md

 Then, clone the above Hector Slam GitHub repo into ```catkin_ws/src``` and run ```catkin_make``` to build it.

+I found [this tutorial](https://hackaday.io/project/7284-oscar-omni-service-cooperative-assistant-robot/log/26164-first-foray-into-ros) helpful for understanding how to use Catkin and work with Hector SLAM.

 All Set!

 ## Dataset